Cruise excursions: How to get the most out of your trips to shore

-From visiting a remote family-run Tuscan wine estate to snorkelling around the Great Barrier Reef, cruise excursions are the perfect way to ensure that your holiday is much more than just a succession of sea days, shows and shopping trips.
+Cruise excursions are the perfect way to ensure that your holiday is much more than just a succession of sea days, shows and shopping trips, whether it's visiting a remote family-run Tuscan wine estate or snorkelling around the Great Barrier Reef.

 With the growing popularity of immersive experiences, many major cruise companies are experimenting with exciting new options.

-“Here at Tauck we have definitely seen an increasing demand for shore excursions that allow passengers to get a deeper insight into a destination, so we now offer small-group itineraries that provide deeper, more authentic travel experiences,” says the river cruise company’s UK sales manager, Kathryn Coles.
+“We have definitely seen an increasing demand for shore excursions that allow passengers to get a deeper insight into a destination, so we now offer small-group itineraries that provide deeper, more authentic travel experiences,” said river cruise company Tauck's UK sales manager, Kathryn Coles.

 Cruise line shore excursions can be expensive, however, so if you prefer to shop around you’ll be glad to know that an increasing number of independent companies also offer tours at very competitive prices.